gentallman/digital_sales_insights_and_optimization/README.md

 - **Seller Performance Evaluation**: Evaluating seller performance based on total sales and order success rates to identify top performers and areas needing improvement.

-Through a series of complex SQL queries, this project aims to deliver comprehensive insights into these challenges, empowering stakeholders to make data-driven decisions that improve the overall performance of Amazon's e-commerce platform."
+Through a series of complex SQL queries, this project aims to deliver comprehensive insights into these challenges, empowering stakeholders to make data-driven decisions that improve the overall performance of Amazon's e-commerce platform.

 ### Objectives